Welcome news on hare coursing but where do the Government’s priorities lie?

 Through amending the general licenses for wildlife management in this way the government is setting a dangerous narrative.
 Their priorities seem to be in protecting bloodsports interests over native, UK Wildlife.
 Enough is enough.
 How long do we have to wait for this government to take action against the bloodsports that blight the countryside?

 What makes this even more extraordinary is that this comes at a time when the UK is facing a climate and nature emergency.
 Questions have to be raised as to whether we value animal welfare or protecting an industry which benefits only a select few, at the expense of millions of animals lives.
-A recent poll conducted by Survation and commissioned by the League Against Cruel Sports shows less than 6% of rural people in England have ever taken part in ‘Game’ bird shooting.
+A recent poll conducted by Survation and commissioned by the League Against Cruel Sports shows only 5% of rural people in England and Wales have ever taken part in ‘game’ bird shooting.

 It should be encouraging to hear the government putting so much emphasis on animal welfare, but questions must be raised on the inconsistencies in approach.
 At every stage of animal welfare legislation there is an opportunity to protect Britain’s wildlife, yet time and time again these opportunities are missed.
 Enough is enough.